-Three Chinese astronauts safely returned to Earth on Friday, according to state media, more than a week after their scheduled landing.
-Their extended stay followed a suspected collision with space debris that left their spacecraft with a cracked window.
+Three Chinese astronauts landed back on Earth on Friday, according to state media, more than a week later than their scheduled landing, capping an extended stay in space after a suspected debris hit left their spaceship with a cracked window.

-The Shenzhou-20 crew had initially been due to conclude their mission at China’s Tiangong space station last Wednesday.
-They had already completed handover procedures with the newly arrived Shenzhou-21 crew, who are beginning their own six-month mission.
+The crew of the Shenzhou-20 spaceflight had been due to finish their mission at China’s Tiangong space station last Wednesday; they’d even handed the keys to the space station to a new crew who had just arrived for their own six-month mission.

 However, their departure was delayed after “a suspected impact from tiny space debris” damaged the Shenzhou-20 return capsule, Xinhua News Agency said.
 After a nine-day wait, the astronauts ultimately returned aboard the Shenzhou-21 spacecraft that brought the new crew to the station, according to the China Manned Space Agency (CMSA).